-abdomen.
-It performs many critical functions that affect metabolism throughout
+Your liver is located in the right upper area of your abdomen.
+It performs many critical functions that affect metabolism throughout your body, including:

-- storage of glycogen, minerals, and vitamins (A, D,
+- storage of glycogen (a form of sugar), minerals, and vitamins (A, D, E, and K)

-- synthesis of plasma proteins, such as albumin
+- synthesis of blood proteins, such as albumin

 - synthesis of clotting factors